Visit the Throne Room of the Mountain Gods on a trek to K2 Base Camp in 2026.

 • Meals: breakfast, lunch, and dinner

-The Eagle Hunters compete in the following events: bonding, clothing, ornaments, archery, agility, recognition, coin grabbing, Kyz Kuar, Kykbar, and music.
+The Eagle Hunters compete in the following events: bonding, clothing and ornaments, archery, agility, recognition, coin grabbing, Kyz Kuar, Kykbar, and music.

 • Accommodation: local yurt